Axxxll/react-tenzies-game/README.md

 # General Game

-This is the general dice game.
+This is the General dice game.
 It builds uppon the tenzies project from the [scrimba](https://scrimba.com/learn/learnreact) react course.

 ## Set up